What you should know before accepting an offer on your property.

 Clear business days defined

-The cooling off period is effective when the property is acquired through a private treaty.
-This period is usually 5 clear business days long.
-However, the cooling off period can be extended or shortened, depending on the agreement of both parties.
-Clear business days, in conveyancing, refer to the regular business days including Saturday.
-Thus, if the exchange of contract happens on a Sunday or a holiday, the cooling off period will commence the next day and will end after five days at 5PM.
+In conveyancing, clear business days refers to regular business days including Saturday.
+Thus, if the exchange of contract happens on a Sunday or a holiday, the cooling-off period will commence the next day and will end after five days at 5pm.

-The cooling off period allows the buyer to do further research and inquiries or change their mind during the cooling off period.
-However, there are cases which the cooling period does not apply.
-The most well known of these is when a property is sold at an auction.
-After a property is sold, the exchange of contracts takes place immediately leaving no time for a cooling off period.
-The Conveyancing Act 1919, Section 66T states that a cooling off period does not only apply in situations where the client or buyer gives you prior to the exchange of contracts a 66W certificate which states that he is waiving the cooling off period.
+The cooling-off period gives the buyer a chance to do further research before they commit to the sale contract.
+However, there are cases when this period does not apply, the most common one being when a property is sold at auction.
+After a property is sold at auction, the exchange of contracts takes place immediately, leaving no time for a cooling-off period.
+The Conveyancing Act 1919, Section 66T states that a cooling-off period does not only apply in situations where the client or buyer gives you prior to the exchange of contracts a 66W certificate which states that he is waiving the cooling off period.
 The Act also states that there is no cooling off period if the contract is made the same day as the property was put up for sale in an auction.
-Another situation that may nullify the cooling off period is when you consulted a lawyer before the signing of
+Another situation that may nullify the cooling off period is when you consulted a lawyer before the signing.

 The Conveyancing Act 1919, Section 66T states that a cooling off period does not only apply in situations where the client or buyer gives you prior to the exchange of contracts a 66W certificate which states that he is waiving the cooling off period.
 The Act also states that there is no cooling off period if the contract is made the same day as the property was put up for sale in an auction.
 Another situation that may nullify the cooling off period is when you consulted a lawyer before the signing of contract.
 The conveyancing process is often different from state to state.
 Therefore, it is better to ask your solicitor to give you light how conveyancing is done in the area where you live.
 It is imperative that you know and exercise your rights when dealing with legal matters such as conveyancing.